 Catalina Sea Camp will review the health information of each participant and evaluate risk conditions.
 Additional tests or physician consultations may be required to confirm fitness for diving.
-COVID-19 Screening Policies are included at the end of this document.
 Final approval for participation in scuba diving at Catalina Sea Camp will be made by the Dive Director.